top of page

 Media & Presentation Coach

-On Friday July 13th -- yeah, I know, Friday the 13th -- the day of the 2-year prognosis, I was was given my first Lupron shot, which started the process of killing my body's ability to produce testosterone, the primary fuel in the growth of prostate cancer.
-I was also put on an oral prescription that did much the same.
+On Friday July 13, 2018 -- yeah, I know, Friday the 13th -- the day I got the 2-year prognosis, I was given my first Lupron shot, a chemical injection which started the process of killing my body's ability to produce testosterone, the primary, enabling hormone for prostate cancer.
+I was also given an oral drug that would do the same.
 Basically, I would be chemically emasculated.
-I was willing to accept that trade-off because the implication was clear: without Lupron, I wouldn't last long; with it, I'd get two years.
-My prostate had not been removed and the metastasized lymph nodes weren't touched because, I was told, "That won't cure you."
+I was willing to accept that trade-off because the implication was clear: without Lupron, I wouldn't last long; with it, I'd get two precious years.
+The surgeon who operated on me had -- with sympathy -- decided to not remove my prostate nor the two nearby metastasized lymph nodes, because, he said, "That wouldn't cure you." â€‹

-It worked out the way I taught myself to imagine it.
+It's worked out the way I taught myself to imagine it.

 • Instagram